TheGraphIndia/Graph-A-Thon/challenge-3.md

  - Wohooo!
 You did it. 🥳 Congratulationssss!
 Share it with the world.

- - Make use of The Graph Playground to use different queries and display that data.
+ - Make use of The Graph Playground in the dashboard to use different queries and display that data.
 (SKY IS THE LIMIT 🌌)

  - Create a new file with the title `solution-3.md` and add the frontend screenshot in the file.